madanbaduwal/madanbaduwal.github.io/_pages/about.md

 My academic foundation lies in **Physics, Mathematics, and Computer Science**.

-My research interests lie at the intersection of **Signal Processing**, **Multimodal Machine Learning**, **Quantum Machine Learning**, and **Robotics**.
+My research interests lie at the intersection of **Multimodal Machine Learning**, **Quantum Machine Learning**, **Wireless Communication & Signal Processing**, and **Robotics**.
 I explore how humans perceive, process, and integrate information from multiple senses to make informed decisions.
 My ultimate goal is to reverse-engineer aspects of human cognition to develop robots capable of seeing, listening, speaking, learning, and interacting with human-like perception, reasoning, and social intelligence.